Render unto Numerics: Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions: Introduction

-In this paper, based on the neural networks and spectral galerkin methods \cite{shen1995efficient,shen2011spectral}, we discuss a general framework of Spectral Operator Learning (SOL) and then introduce a spectral operator learning method named Orthogonal Polynomial Neural Operator (OPNO) that generates numerical solution satisfying the general boundary condition mentioned above \textbf{up to a machine precision limit}.
-Besides, it enjoys the following desirable properties:
+Approaches for developing PINNs with hard constraints for non-periodic BCs or asymptotic limits were introduced in \cite{lyu2022mim,zhoutao2022,liuunified,lu2021physics,jiangsong2022model}, where the neural networks needed to be retrained for different PDE parameters or initial conditions; thus, the direct generalization of these methods to neural operators seems ineffective.
+Besides, similar concept of preserving the properties of original system for deep-learning methods has been introduced in multiple papers by Pengzhan Jin, Yifa Tang, et al. \cite{jin2020sympnets,zhu2022approximation}.
+In Section \ref{sec:sol}, based on the neural network and spectral Galerkin methods \cite{shen1995efficient,shen2011spectral}, we construct a general neural framework called spectral operator learning (SOL), and then in Section \ref{sec:opno}, we introduce an SOL method named the orthogonal polynomial neural operator (OPNO), which generates solutions satisfying the general BCs mentioned above \textbf{up to a machine precision limit}, as well as its universal approximation theorem.
+Moreover, the proposed method possesses the following appealing properties, which are also illustrated by numerical experiments in Section \ref{sec:experiment}:

 \textbf{Quasi-linear computation complexity}.
-The OPNO incurs $O(N^d log N)$ time complexity for $d$-dimensional problems owing to the application of fast cosine transform and so-called fast compacting transform.
+The OPNO requires $O(N^d \log N)$ time complexity for $d$-dimensional problems due to the applications of the fast Chebyshev transform and the so-called fast compacting trasform.

 \textbf{Efficient spatial differentiation computation}.
-Since the output of OPNO can be viewed as a polynomial function, its spatial difference of arbitrary order can be accurately computed within $O(NlogN)$ operations by the method named differentiation in the frequency space (see \ref{app:chebyshev}).
-Such method avoids the vanishing gradient problem in automatic differentiation of neural networks.
-Besides, this property leads to a zero-shot learning methodology for PDEs and will be further investigated in our future work.
+Since the output of the OPNO can be viewed as a polynomial function, its derivatives of arbitrary orders can be accurately computed within $O(N\log N)$ operations by the numerical method named differentiation in the frequency space (see \cref{app:chebyshev}).
+This approach avoids the vanishing gradient problem in the automatic differentiation of neural networks.
+In addition, readers may find that this property leads to a zero-shot learning methodology for solving PDEs, and this will be further investigated in our future work.

-\textbf{Non-overfitting training}.
-We have observed that as two typical examples of the Spectral Operator Learning, both FNO and OPNO are well self-regularized in solving PDEs, which means that the generalization errors will not obviously increase after long-time training, even with a small training data set.
+\textbf{No overfitting during training}.
+We have observed that as two typical examples of SOL, both the FNO and OPNO are well self-regularized when solving all the PDEs this paper involves, which means that their test errors do not obviously increase after extremely long-term training, even on a tiny training dataset.
+It is an extremely favorable feature for a deep learning method and suggests that an ultra-precise SOL method for specific PDEs is practically feasible.